Grace

 After everyone has placed their stones, remember that whenever you struggle to show grace to yourself or others, physically pick up a stone.
 Choose to either cast it or set it down, symbolizing your decision to practice grace.
 This exercise helps you release unforgiveness and anger, fostering a healthier, more joyful life.

-Letting go of resentment and offering forgiveness for past mistakes.
+Let go of resentment and forgive past mistakes.

-Showing empathy and understanding, especially during tough times.
+Show empathy and kindness, especially during tough times.

 To share in this discussion, please join our Facebook page.